PoonLab/clmp/INSTALL.md

    * DONE (clmp)
    ```

-## Requirements Installation Procedure (Mac):
+## Installation on macOS

-* The commands for each step are to be written/copied line by line to the terminal.
+It is generally easier to install third-party packages and libraries using a package manager like [MacPorts](https://www.macports.org/) and [Homebrew](https://brew.sh/).
+We prefer using Homebrew, so these instructions are written assuming that you are using this package manager, although similar results should be obtainable with MacPorts.

-1. Install the latest version of R from the appropriate [mirror](https://cran.r-project.org/mirrors.html).
+1. If your system does not already have R, download and install the latest version of R from the appropriate CRAN [mirror site](https://cran.r-project.org/mirrors.html).

-2. Installing Xcode
+2. If Xcode is not already installed on your system, open the Terminal application and enter the following:
     ```
     xcode-select --install
     ```